What Trump’s Second Term Could Mean for New York Schools

 President-elect Donald Trump hasn’t yet laid out a detailed plan for his administration’s education policy.
 But a review of his first term and his campaign promises, as well as the details contained in the 2025 Presidential Transition Project, gives some indication of what might be coming in New York.

-Late Tuesday, national news outlets reported that Trump is expected to nominate Linda McMahon for Secretary of Education.
-McMahon oversaw the Small Business Administration during Trump’s first term and co-founded the WWE wrestling empire.
+Late Tuesday, Trump announced his pick for Secretary of Education: Linda McMahon, who oversaw the Small Business Administration during Trump’s first term and co-founded the WWE wrestling empire.

 While education advocates wait for Trump to take office, they are bracing for changes in how public education is administered.